influxdata/telegraf/plugins/inputs/win_eventlog/README.md

 be a burst of events logged and the API is not able to deliver them fast enough to complete processing within the specified interval.
 Tweaking the `event_batch_size` setting might help to mitigate the issue.
-The said warning does not indicate data-loss, but you should investige the amount of events you log.
+The said warning does not indicate data-loss, but you should investigate the amount of events you log.

 ## Metrics